DISRUPTING THE NORM: HOW SMALLER COMPETITORS ARE REDEFINING THE PV SAFETY DATABASE LANDSCAPE

 Another significant reason for this migration trend is the innovation and agility exhibited by smaller competitors.
 Compared to their larger counterparts, these companies are able to quickly adapt to market needs and implement innovative features or improvements in their safety databases.
 Their flexibility allows them to address specific pain points within a shorter timeframe than what the industry has come to expect from certain well-known providers.
 Responsiveness to hurdles or developmental requirements in real-time, offers customers a level of dexterity that larger corporations often struggle to match.

 Cost-effectiveness is of course another compelling factor driving companies towards smaller competitors.
-Lower overhead costs, leaner operations, streamlined approaches to product development and a lack of clinical and technology industry monopoly, enables (and let’s be real, mandates that) smaller players to provide affordable alternatives at the request of their customers.
+Lower overhead costs, leaner operations, streamlined approaches to product development and a lack of clinical and technology industry monopoly, enables (and let's be real, mandates) smaller players to provide competitively affordable alternatives at the request of their customers.
 For smaller businesses whose database requirements may be purely a regulatory tick box exercise, affordability is clearly a defining aspect of choosing a provider.
 But, for multi-billion-dollar pharmaceutical companies with a complexity of IT infrastructure, vast scales of operations and a need for customisation, budget optimisation without compromise of quality is just as important.